Document Workflow

 Common mistakes

-Treating every duplicate as a bug
+Treating every duplicate as invalid

 FAQ